-Teacher educators are the key players who will enable the Ten Questions to take root in K-12 education.
-Sohyun An, associate professor at Kennesaw State University, teaches an elementary social studies methods course.
-She applies Ten Questions to a class project in which elementary preservice teachers research and perform their chosen unsung women heroes in a role play called Unsung Women Change Agents.
+Sohyun An, associate professor of education at Kennesaw State University, teaches an elementary social studies methods course.
+She applies the Ten Questions in a class project in which elementary preservice teachers research and an act out the lives of influential but unrecognized female activists in a role play called Unsung Women Change Agents.

 See the student projects listed below.